Likith2809/fovus/README.md

 ## Testing the application :

 1. Add your Api Endpoint once after deployment to the react form post
+2. Upload the scr/scripts/script.sh file to the s3 bucket

 ## Additional Resources